5 Ways To Make Money in One Hour

 Work as a Translator or Language Tutor

-When Salvador Ordorico was in college, he started a side hustle as a Spanish English translator.
-Ordorico created a website that offered translation services in Spanish and English and was able to earn income within an hour or two of work that paid for his books and tuition.
-Today, Ordorico is the CEO and founder of The Spanish Group -- the former college side gig that is now an INC 5000 business with over 300 translators in more than 30 countries offering translation in 90+ languages.
+When Salvador Ordorica was in college, he started a side hustle as a Spanish English translator.
+Ordorica created a website that offered translation services in Spanish and English and was able to earn income within an hour or two of work that paid for his books and tuition.
+Today, Ordorica is the CEO and founder of The Spanish Group -- the former college side gig that is now an INC 5000 business with over 300 translators in more than 30 countries offering translation in 90+ languages.

-As a translator, Ordorico said you can make good money.
+As a translator, Ordorica said you can make good money.
 Translators can earn between $1,000 to $10,000 per month depending on training and types of languages they are able to accurately translate.

 More From GOBankingRates